jean553/c-data-structures/README.md

 ### Trie

-A trie is a structure in which one every node does not have its own key but instead the key is part of the node and its parents keys.
+A trie is a structure in which one every node does not have its own key;
+instead, the key is part of the node and its parents keys.

 ![Image 11](images/trie.png)